 In connection with the Merger, the Company received \$242.4 million in proceeds from the Merger and related PIPE Financing.
-The Company incurred \$3.9 million of transaction costs, consisting of banking, legal, and other professional fees, of which \$3.9 million was recorded as a reduction of proceeds to additional paid-in capital, and less than \$0.1 million related to the Private Placement Warrants, which are classified as liabilities in the condensed consolidated balance sheets, was expensed in the condensed consolidated statements of operations and comprehensive loss during the three months ended September 30, 2021.
+The Company incurred \$3.9 million of transaction costs, consisting of banking, legal, and other professional fees, of which \$3.9 million was recorded as a reduction of proceeds to additional paid-in capital, and less than \$0.1 million related to the Private Placement Warrants, which are classified as liabilities in the condensed consolidated balance sheets, was expensed in the condensed consolidated statements of operations and comprehensive income (loss) during the three months ended September 30, 2021.
 All transaction costs were paid as of December 31, 2021.
 Legacy Humacyte assumed \$15.2 million of liabilities, including PIPE Financing fees and legal fees, and \$0.1 million of assets from AHAC.
-Of the \$15.2 million of liabilities assumed from AHAC, as of March 31, 2022 and December 31, 2021, \$0.1 million was included in accrued expenses.
+Of the \$15.2 million of liabilities assumed from AHAC, \$0.1 million was included in accrued expenses as of December 31, 2021, and there were no unpaid liabilities as of June 30, 2022.